 1 to 1.5 hours

-Alcohol use is prevalent on many college and university settings.
+Alcohol use is prevalent in many college and university settings.
 High-risk behaviors associated with alcohol abuse and misuse impact all community members.
-This program addresses the dangers associated with excessive drinking and brings awareness to hazards of driving while impaired.
+This program addresses the dangers associated with excessive drinking and brings awareness to the hazards of driving while impaired.